BostonGlobe/globe-graphic-template/README.md

 - **assets**: put your images, audio, etc. in `src/assets`

 **Please note:**
-This template now uses https.
-If you ever find yourself needing to make an absolute path reference, remember to use 'https' not 'http'.
+If you ever find yourself needing to make an absolute path reference, remember to use '//' not 'http://'.

 [How to include js libraries](#how-to-include-javascript-libraries)